nasa/Common-Metadata-Repository/schemas/resources/schemas/grid/v0.0.1/search.md

 ### <a name="grid"></a> Grid

-Grids provide metadata support to perform reprojection in the reprojection services [UMM-Grid Schema](https://git.earthdata.nasa.gov/projects/EMFD/repos/otherschemas/browse/grid) schema.
+Grid metadata describes a set of coordinates and other supporting data that a service can use to reproject data.
+Grid metadata is stored in the JSON format [UMM-Grid Schema](https://git.earthdata.nasa.gov/projects/EMFD/repos/otherschemas/browse/grid) schema.

 #### <a name="searching-for-grids"></a> Searching for grids